OCA/contract/contract_invoice_merge_by_partner/README.rst

 Usage
 =====

 #.
-Go to *Sales > Contracts* and create some contrats with same partner
+Go to *Sales > Contracts* and create some contracts with same partner
 #.
 Go to *Settings > Automation > Scheduled Actions*
 #.
 Select *Generate Recurring Invoices from Contracts*
 #.
 Set previous time that now in *Next Execution Date*